 Very often, the optimum drive unit angle setting for the highest speed while carrying a light load will be just short of the porpoise point.
 However, such a setting is unsuitable when you have a heavy load or are pulling skiers.
-By reducing the drive angle, you will find it easier to maneuver the boat and to pull skiers to the surface.
+By reducing the drive angle, you will find it easier to maneuver.